 In 2013 and 2014, English PEN brought together prominent translators, free speech campaigners and young refugees and asylum seekers for Brave New Voices, a project funded by the Calouste Gulbenkian Foundation that championed creative translation.

-Eight runs of workshops will take place in every year of the project, led by one of the English PEN writer-facilitators.
-Each run of workshops will include a star session featuring a young adult fiction writer from outside the UK alongside their translator.
+Eight runs of workshops took place in every year of the project, led by one of the English PEN writer-facilitators.
+Each run of workshops included a star session featuring a young adult fiction writer from outside the UK alongside their translator.

-Every year, English PEN will publish an anthology of writing by the young refugees and asylum seekers who have taken part in the project that year.
+Every year, English PEN published an anthology of writing by the young refugees and asylum seekers who took part in the project.
 You can see examples of previous Readers and Writers publications here.